Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Abstract

 \section{Abstract}

 Generalizing skill policies to novel conditions remains a key challenge in robot learning.
 Imitation learning methods, while data-efficient, are largely confined to the training region and consistently fail on input data outside it, leading to unpredictable policy failures.
-Alternatively, transfer learning approaches offer methods for trajectory generation robust to both changes in environment or tasks, but they remain data-hungry and lack accuracy in zero-shot generalization.
-We address these challenges by framing the problem in the context of task inversion learning and proposing a novel joint learning approach to achieve accurate and efficient knowledge transfer.
+Alternatively, transfer learning approaches offer methods for trajectory generation robust to both changes in environment and tasks, but they remain data-hungry and lack accuracy in zero-shot generalization.
+We address these challenges in the context of task inversion learning and propose a novel joint learning approach to achieve accurate and efficient knowledge transfer.
 Our method constructs a common representation of the forward and inverse tasks, and leverages auxiliary forward demonstrations from novel configurations to successfully execute the corresponding inverse tasks, without any direct supervision.
-We show the extrapolation capabilities of our framework via ablation studies and experiments in simulated and real-world environments that require complex manipulation skills with a diverse set of objects and tools, where we outperform diffusion-based alternatives.
+We demonstrate the extrapolation capabilities of our framework through ablation studies and experiments in simulated and real-world environments that require complex manipulation skills with a diverse set of objects and tools, where we outperform diffusion-based \serdaradd{and multimodal VAE alternatives.}